sizeofvoid/libopeninput/doc/user/scrolling.rst

 ==============================================================================

 libinput supports three different types of scrolling methods:
-:ref:`twofinger_scrolling`, @ref edge_scrolling and @ref button_scrolling.
-Some
+:ref:`twofinger_scrolling`, :ref:`edge_scrolling` and
-devices support multiple methods, though only one can be enabled at a time.
+:ref:`button_scrolling`.
+Some devices support multiple methods, though only one can be enabled at a time.
 As a general overview:

 - touchpad devices with physical buttons below the touchpad support edge and two-finger scrolling
-- touchpad devices without physical buttons (:ref:`clickpad_softbuttons` "clickpads") support two-finger scrolling only
+- touchpad devices without physical buttons (:ref:`ClickPads <clickpad_softbuttons>`)
+  support two-finger scrolling only
 - pointing sticks provide on-button scrolling by default
 - mice and other pointing devices support on-button scrolling but it is not enabled by default